Tuesday, August 30

 Short story alert:

 There once was a young duck named Luck.
 He was a lucky little ducky.
-You see one day he got lost.
+You see, one day, he got lost.
 He wondered too far from the water’s edge.
 He was lost in some very thick and tall grass.
 He was too little to see over the vegetation.
-Instead of going back towards the water Luck the duck kept going further into the thick and tall grass.
-Luck spotted a very long necked goose.
-Luck the duck waddled over to the goose and asked if the goose could help him get back to the water?
+Instead of going back towards the water, Luck, the duck, kept going further into the thick and tall grass.
+Luck spotted a very long-necked goose.
+Luck, the duck waddled over to the goose and asked if the goose could help him get back to the water?
 The goose said, “Hi, my name is Lucey.”
 My friends call me Lucey the goosey.
 Lucey said, “What is your name?”
 Luck said, “My name is Luck.”
-Luck said, “Hi, Lucey, can you help me get back to the water?” and Lucey said, “Sure I will help you.”
-Lucey said, “The water appears to be that way, just turn yourself around, keep going straight and you will soon find the water’s edge.”
-Luck did just as Lucey said and soon found his way back to the water.
+Luck said, “Hi, Lucey, can you help me get back to the water?” and Lucey said, “Sure, I will help you.”
+Lucey said, “The water appears to be that way; just turn yourself around, keep going straight, and you will soon find the water’s edge.”
+Luck did as Lucey said and soon found his way to the water.
 THE END!

 Check these free printables out: